schmiedecker/unStalkMe/README.md

 # unStalkMe

 Not sure if someone (your Ex-?) is stalking you?
 Or is it just a hunch?
 If they once had access to your smartphone or knew your passwords, could it still be that they read your emails or monitor your social network activity?
+Digital stalking is way to easy nowadays, and its not always obvious or easy to detect.

-Digital stalking is way to easy nowadays, and its not always
+Below is a list of services and Android apps that could be abused to spy on, or stalk someone after the trust relationship ended.